top of page

 You can start by checking the tires to ensure they’re aired up nicely and in prime condition.
 It wouldn’t do to have them fail midway through an operation.
 You should also check the lights, as many excavation activities are done at night.
 Leaks, hoses, fittings, and belts are other things for you to examine before you start using the truck closely.

-Also, you should lookout for debris buildup that could obstruct the suction.
+Also, you should look out for debris buildup that could obstruct the suction.
 Finally, inspect other crucial components that require basic maintenance.

-Provide means of escape
+Provide Means of Escape

 Before excavations begin, you should ensure that there's a safe access way for deep trenches (typically four feet deep, at least).